johnrearden/BitmapShatter/README.md

-# GameTemplate
+# BitmapShatter
-Simple template for trying out game ideas.
-Subclasses SurfaceView and uses a single Thread.
+Extends SurfaceView to display a bitmap which shatters into shards, are rotated by a Camera object, and scaled, positioned and drawn using a matrix.

 Ok